atharvagarwal/woodland_readme/README.md

 - [API Error Types and Structure](#api-error-types-and-structure)
    * [1.
 API Error Types](#1-api-error-types)
    * [2.
 API Error Type Definitions](#2-api-error-type-definitions)

+## Setting Up The Project

+1. The app is built using react-native with expo and in case you have never used expo and want to learn about setting it up from scratch you can follow https://docs.expo.dev/tutorial/create-your-first-app/ to setup your first app.

+2. Incase you know about how expo works you can directly clone the app from github using the command **git clone url**

+3. now **cd** into the directory , run **npm install** , **npx expo start** in order.
+# Project Name

+## Overview

+This project is structured as a modern application with several key folders for organization, reusable components, and efficient management of app functionality.

+# Project Name

+## Overview

+This project is structured as a modern expo application with usage of expo router containing several key folders for organization, reusable components, and efficient management of app functionality.

 ## Folder Structure